 My favorites were the vegetable garden and the butterfly garden.
 At the vegetable gardens, there are several examples of how to grow a garden in the ground and different levels of raised gardens.
 And a few whimsy ways to plant a garden.
 I was in love.

 If you love Camellias, you will love Leu Gardens.
 They have the highest concentration of camellias in the southeast.
 They usually bloom from December to the early spring.
 There are over 2000 camellia plants with over 200 different types of species to enjoy.
 If you love roses, there is a really nice example of roses in the Rose Garden.
-There are several varieties of azaleas, vines, bromeliads, trees and tropical philodendrons and familiar annuals all around.
+There are several varieties of azaleas, vines, bromeliads, trees, and tropical philodendrons, and familiar annuals all around.

-Don’t forget to bring your smartphone and QR reader application to scan QR Code images on many of garden signs to display additional information about the collections of plants.
+Don’t forget to bring your smartphone and QR reader application to scan QR Code images on many garden signs to display additional information about the collections of plants.
 When you plan to visit, please check the What’s in Bloom before you head out.

 There is beauty everywhere you turn.

 As you follow the paths, you will make your way to the Leu home.
-Guided tours of the Leu House are available on the hour and half hour starting at 10 a.m. with the last tour at 3:30 p.m.
+Guided tours of the Leu House are available for the hour and half hour starting at 10 a.m. with the last tour at 3:30 p.m.
 The Leu House Museum is closed in July for restoration and December 25.